 Magnetic Tiles

-This is the first on our list because this is one of our most used toys.
+This is the first on our list because it is one of our most used toys.
+We use magnetic tiles every single day.
+Social skills and problem-solving skills improve when a group of different ages builds together.

 Why Connetix?
 Better magnets and stronger connections to prevent breaking.
+Yep, Connetix is compatible with other brands you have.

-Pastel Magnetic Tiles
+Magnetic Tiles ROADS

 Magna-Tile Roads